-Caring for the sick and the dying is a very important part of the love we share and show one another as a community, and in the way we value life as Christians.
-In this, we take example first and foremost in the life and ministry of Jesus, who healed many, and always took time to visit the sick and the dying.
+Caring for the sick and the dying is an important part of the love we share and show one another as a community, and in the way we value life as Christians.
+In this, we take example from the life and ministry of Jesus, who healed many, and always took time to visit the sick and the dying.
 The parish staff is available for support and pastoral advice on care for the sick and dying.

 In their Pastoral Plan for Pro-Life Activities from November 2001, the U.S. Catholic Bishops wrote: